 Come to one of Prama’s meditation retreats and discover all that meditation has to offer all of us.
 Learn more or sign up at www.Prama.org

 Spring is here.
 It’s the time of the year when I tell people it’s good to do a juice cleanse.
 But then some of them will ask: is there any scientific evidence that a juice cleanse is effective?
 They may also ask me what actually happens to the body when we practice intermittent fasting.

 By Ramesh Bjonnes When the feasting is over, it’s time for fasting.
 Especially if you feel a bit heavy and sluggishfrom all the good food and drinks you enjoyed during the holidays.
 Even if you were able to eatand drink in moderation this time, fasting is always great...

 ABOUT THE AUTHOR

 As a clinical psychologist, Dr. Sid Jordan taught psychotherapy and directed mental health, alcohol and drug services while in the Department of Psychiatry at the Medical University of South Carolina in Charleston, SC. from 1969-1993.
 He began his practices of yoga and meditation in 1971 pursuing the integration of yoga and psychology in his teaching and clinical practices.
 In 1997 he trained as a yoga and meditation teacher in India applying the tantric yoga teachings of Shrii Shrii Anandamurti the preceptor of Ananda Marga.

-Currently he is Director of the Prama Institute where he teaches yoga psychology and spiritual practices.
-At the Prama Wellness Center he offers yoga therapy and stress management to individuals and groups.
-He continues to offer his 40 years of experience and teaching of yoga psychology, philosophy and practices to audiences worldwide.
+Currently, he is CEO and Director of the Neohumanist College of Asheville.
+At the Prama Wellness Center, he offers yoga therapy and stress management to individuals and groups.
+He continues to offer his 40 years of experience and teaching of yoga psychology, philosophy, and practices to audiences worldwide.